Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Results

 We emphasize that single-fidelity \gls{gp} regression/kriging, achieving the worst RMSE of all models on the testing data, fully interpolates its training data; with scarce data, low training error provides little guarantee of a reliable surrogate model.
 The proposed method achieves better performance metrics than the existing multifidelity methods tested and all low-fidelity computer models.
 This experiment demonstrates the ability of learned multifidelity surrogate models to significantly outperform lower-resolution CFD simulations in the presence of scarce high-fidelity data.
-Additionally, the resolution threshold for LES to be more accurate than RANS requires either analysis of the underlying mesh, geometry and flow conditions or comparisons to ground truth.
-In this example, the transition from a 250$\mu$m resolution to 177$\mu$m produces an RMSE lower than the 500$\mu$m RANS model.
-This is an instance where a distinct accuracy hierarchy is not obvious without further investigation and an autoregressive method may propagate error in its predictions due to suboptimal model ordering.
 We also demonstrate that non-GP regression methods (e.g., KNN) for the low-fidelity surrogate models enable vastly cheaper training, as evidenced by our hardware's inability to train unapproximated low-fidelity \glspl{gp} in this problem.

 Finally, one key advantage of GPs over alternative regression methods is their estimation of predictive uncertainty. \Cref{fig:validation-plot} shows two plots: one showing the difference between the surrogate model's mean function and the true function, the other showing the standard deviation of the surrogate model's predictive posterior distribution.
 Even on unseen testing data, the predictive uncertainty (standard deviation) of the learned surrogate model is over 65\% correlated with the true error over the entire flow field.
 This uncertainty estimation provides an additional layer of trust in the model's online predictions.
 However, we emphasize that GP regression is only accurate if the true model belongs to the hypothesis class specified by the kernel and mean functions.
-A 99\% confidence interval of the proposed method contains the true flow field 92.4\% of the time; this is evidence of slight model misspecification which could be remedied by a different kernel and/or mean function formulations, which we will leave to future work.
+Physical constraints, such as positivity and conservation laws, may be violated by GP-based methods; thus, restricting GP priors to only include physically feasible functions can further increase the credibility of model uncertainty estimates.
+A 99\% confidence interval of the proposed method's predictions contains the true flow field only 92.4\% of the time; this is evidence of slight model misspecification which could be remedied by more physically-informed kernels and mean functions, which we will leave to future work.